Biology MBiol (Honours) 2025 entry

 The practical elements of the course taught in the laboratory and in the field enable you to learn the wide range of skills required of a modern biologist.
 Students are taught in state-of-the-art teaching laboratories.
 Alongside the development of practical biological skills, students are also given the opportunity to expand on their presentation and IT skills.

-During first, second and third year, all modules are assessed by an equal weighting of coursework and written examinations.
+During second and third year, most Biology modules are assessed by an equal weighting of coursework and written examinations.

-In fourth and fifth year some modules are entirely assessed by coursework, while others still include written examinations in addition to coursework.
+In fourth and fifth year, most Biology modules are entirely assessed by coursework, while some include written examinations in addition to coursework.

 During the external placement in fourth year, you will be assessed jointly by the immediate supervisor in your host institute or company and a member of staff in the School of Biology.